What is Axe Throwing?

 We start everyone with a two-handed throw for simplicity.
 While this may not seem “natural”, it is the easiest to learn.
 Just like learning to throw a baseball, what comes naturally isn’t necessarily the best way to throw.
 Once everyone can stick the axe, you can compete against each other.

-Walk-in throwing is first-come, first-served and limited to axes only.
-During peak times, small groups may be combined into one arena.
+Walk-in throwing is first-come, first-served and limited to axes and stars only.
+Groups of 2 or more are never have to share a target with other groups.
 Once our coaches teach you how to throw and score, they are there to make sure everyone gets equal time on the targets, and things runs smoothly.

-Group Reservations guarantee that your group will have the lanes to themselves, and at a discounted price.
+Group Reservations guarantee that your group will have the lanes, with advanced day reservations getting a discount.
 After your coach shows you how to throw, they will keep score for you and run a tournament if you want.

 The Ninja Package offer throwers other items such as throwing knives, throwing stars, metal playing cards, and even a tactical throwing shovel!

-Leagues at Total Axe are usually 7 weeks, and cost $98/person.
+Leagues at Total Axe are usually 8 weeks long, running all year.
 Leagues are solo, meaning throwers compete individually, not as a team.
 Each person plays 1-on-1 matches against everyone else participating in the league.
-Every week, league members get 30 minutes of warm-up time, then play 4 matches consisting of 3 games.
+Every week, league members get an hour of warm-up time, then play 4 matches consisting of 3 games.
 The final week is a double-elimination tournament for the league championship, trophy, and a gift card.

 Our leagues are open to anyone who wants to play!
 Skill levels run from the first time thrower all the way up to our seasoned pros who have thrown for a few years.
 For some of our throwers, leagues were their first experience with an axe!